ZachSaucier/Disintegrate/README.md

 ### Known limitations

 Most limitations on this approach stem from the use of [html2canvas](http://html2canvas.hertzen.com/) to render the DOM element on a Canvas.
 This includes, but is not limited to, nested transforms within the Disintegrate element and the lack of clip path support.
 For a more full list of limitations caused by html2canvas, look at [its feature page](http://html2canvas.hertzen.com/features/)).

-TODO:
-- Write article
-- Add to NPM
-- Image demo
-- Browser compatibility
-- Allow Canvas to be placed instead of element (with transparent BG - html2canvas option)?
-- Hover effects
-- Different particle types:
-	- Explode whole thing at once (not bounds based)
-	- Triangle particles
-	- Rotating rectangles (confetti-ish)
-	- Snow effect
--